Asynchronous Algorithmic Alignment with Cocycles: Introduction

-In this work we argue that the answer is \textbf{no}.
-Indeed, there is nothing about the message passing paradigm which requires all messages to be sent in parallel, or aggregated synchronously.
-We will demonstrate how studying message passing under various synchronisation regimes can help us identify choices of message functions that better align with target algorithms, in a manner that was not possible under previous frameworks---indeed, it allows us to theoretically justify the unreasonable effectiveness of architectures such as PathGNNs \citep{tang2020towards} at fitting algorithmic tasks.
-We refer to our new framework as \emph{asynchronous algorithmic alignment}, and formalise it using the tools of category theory, monoid actions, and cocycles.
-To visualise how executing an asynchronous GNN might look like, please refer to Figure \ref{fig:async_gnn}.
+This view allows us to study message passing under various synchronisation regimes and can help us identify choices of message functions that better align with target algorithms, in a manner that was not possible under previous frameworks---indeed, it allows us to theoretically justify the unreasonable effectiveness of architectures such as PathGNNs \citep{tang2020towards}.
+We refer to our new framework as \emph{asynchronous algorithmic alignment}, and formalise it using tools of category theory, monoid actions, and cocycles.
+To visualise what executing an asynchronous GNN might look like, refer to Figure \ref{fig:async_gnn}.

-With regards to our contributions, we hence propose a framework that allows us to study the alignment of graph neural networks to algorithmic computation at a more fine-grained level, leveraging the concept of synchrony.
-While fully-synchronous GNNs are amenable to efficient implementation in tensor frameworks~\citep{fey2019fast,wang2019deep,ferludin2022tf,jraph2020github}, we argue that our analysis allows us to discover better-aligned message passing primitives.
-For now, we defer empirical exploration of these asynchronous GNNs and analysis of the benefits they might provide to future work.